 Courses are offered during the day, evening, and weekends.
 Pittsburgh Seminary alums who have completed certain courses within the last 10 years may qualify for advance standing.
-This program is offered through the Seminary's Metro-Urban Institute and can be completed as a stand-alone certificate program or combined with the Master of Divinity or Master or Arts degree.
+This program is offered through the Seminary's Metro-Urban Institute and can be completed as a stand-alone certificate program or combined with the Master of Divinity, Master of Arts, or Master of Arts in Theology and Ministry degree.

 New graduate certificate students can take their first class at half price!

-Those seeking the certificate must attain 18 hours of graduate-level course work related to urban ministry with a grade of B or better in each course of the urban focus.
-One practicum course as well as the Introduction to Urban Ministry class (MU01) are required courses.
+Those seeking the certificate must complete six classes (three credit-hours each) of graduate-level course work related to urban ministry with a grade of B or better in each course of the urban focus.
+The Introduction to Urban Ministry class (MU01) and one practicum are included in the required courses.
 All others may be taken as electives.
 Masters degree students will receive credit toward the certificate for their required course Church and Society and must maintain a 2.5 or above overall GPA.

 Students interested in this certificate program must have a bachelor's degree and complete the Seminary's standard application for admission process.